William Elgin Swinton: Career at the British Museum (Natural History)

 At the museum, Swinton was responsible for writing a large number of museum guides and books; the latter mainly popularizing works about paleontology.
 One of his most famous works was The Dinosaurs from 1934.
 These books were translated into many languages, making him influential in determining the public perception of dinosaurs in the middle of the twentieth century.
 However, his ideas on dinosaur anatomy, ecology and systematics were already old-fashioned in the 1930s, while his evolutionary concepts were formed during the eclipse of Darwinism.
 These problems became worse as the books were being reprinted for decades.

 Career in Canada

 Swinton left the BMNH in 1961, to accept a post as professor of zoology at the University of Toronto, Canada.
 He combined this post with the directorship of the department of biology at the Royal Ontario Museum, and was soon appointed a Fellow of the Royal Society of Canada.
-In 1963, he became overall director of the ROM.
+In 1963, he became overall director of the Royal Ontario Museum.
 Under his directorship, the museum gained both in public attendance and scientific prestige.
 His last appointment, until 1979, was as an extraordinary professor at Queen's University in Kingston.

 He died in Toronto in 1994, 93 years old.
 Swinton remained unmarried and had no children.